Select Page

 • A paid rest break of at least 10 minutes each morning.

 The employer and the individual employee can agree that the meal break be taken at another time.
+If employers and employees agree, a further unpaid rest break can be taken in the afternoon.

 Award-free employees